sky-uk/css/README.md

 #### Specificity

-By following the steps above (using classes and limited nesting) conflicts with specificity shouldn't be a problem.
+By following the steps above (specifically by using classes and limited nesting) conflicts with specificity shouldn't be a problem.

 :warning: **Never** use `!important`